FyDXVI/cloud-computing-api/README.md

 ## Infrastructure-as-Code

 The infrastructure is fully declared using Terraform and is modular.
 You can easily deploy this infrastructure by running `terraform apply` after configuring the necessary variables.
+It is also possible to add any necesary module to the infrastructure while using some bricks of the current project.

 ### Terraform Modules
 The Terraform modules are organized to simplify deployment and maintenance.
 Each resource is defined in a modular way.